DayvonAllen/new_kubernetes_notes/kubernetes.md

 - `container orchestration` - make many servers or nodes act like one.
   - designed to automate change and monitor the state of things and ensure that everything is the state that you expect it to be.
   - If change rate and amount of servers are a huge concern then you should consider `container orchestration`.
+- `state` - data created and used by your application which must not be lost.
 ---

 ## Basic Terms